NOVEL-IN-PROGRESS

 "I go fetch you a glass of water."

-As she came back down the stairs, Severine sighed with relief that the old woman wasn't dead and went back down to the kitchen for the water.
+As she came back down the stairs, Severine sighed with relief that the old woman wasn't dead and went for the water.
 No, the law wasn't gonna be coming after anyone.
 At least not tonight.

 7.

-The next day, Severine awoke with her nightmare still clinging to her thoughts.
-What would she do today?
-She wondered how long the food Albin had given her would last.
+The next day, Severine awoke with the events of that night in the big house clinging to her thoughts as she dressed.
+What would she do today, she wondered, and how long the food Albin had given her would last?
 And then where would she grab her basket and head to next?
-All over again, she started to smell the canal where they dumped their chamber pots along with the empty souls: those poor women who had lost hope of ever seeing a better tomorrow.
-One where a freshly baked loaf of bread awaited.
+All over again, she began to smell the canal where they dumped their chamber pots along with the empty souls: those poor women who had lost hope of ever seeing a better tomorrow, where a freshly baked loaf of bread awaited.

-But the answer was there when she opened the washhouse door the following morning.
-At her feet waited a small pile of clothes to be laundered.
+But the answer was waiting there when she opened the washhouse door.
+At her feet was a small pile of clothes to be laundered.
 And two apples lying there on top.
-At first, she had a mind that Jane had returned.
-But no. Jane hated Miss Marie and said she would never return.
-Severine put her sorted piles into her tub to soak and then slipped the apples into her basket under her cot, where it readied for the time she would be driven back into the alley of no end.
-The one from whence she came.
+At first, she had in mind that Jane might have returned.
+But no. Jane hated Miss Marie and said she would never come back.
+Severine put her sorted piles into her tub to soak and then slipped the apples into her basket under her cot, where it stood ready for when the time came and she'd be driven back into the alley of no end.

 The day was long, but the night would last the rest of her days.
 When the candle burned out, Severine put the iron aside and fell onto her cot, exhausted.
-How long had she slept when she woke to see a man standing in the washhouse door?
+How long had she slept when she awakened to find a man standing in the open washhouse door?
 The moonlight flooding in from behind blurred his face.
 Still, she knew the voice well enough.

-"Jane, she gone and she ain't never comin' back 'cause she ain't got no money for it."
+"Jane, she gone and she ain't never comin' back 'cause she ain't got no money for it.
+And she ain't never gonna get it!"

 Leaving the door open to the hot night, he went over to the cot and cupped her mouth with his big hand and shoved her resistant legs apart.
-Well, it would be more than a smile that Albin delivered this time.
+It would be more than a smile that Albin delivered this time.

 There was nothing Severine could do, even after the violation.
-Albin lay there snoring with Severine wedged tightly between him and the wall.
+Albin lay there snoring with Severine wedged tightly between him, the wall and his smell of dead fish.
 You see, the knife, which had fallen out of his boot at the side of the cot, kept her from screaming.
 But then scream for whom?

 "Get out of my way, old woman."